 I conduct research on the intersection of Computer Vision, Computer Graphics and Machine Learning.
 My motivation is to understand how people move and interact with the physical world to perform tasks.
 This involves accurately capturing real people and their whole-body interactions with scenes and objects, modeling their shape, pose and interaction relationships, applying these models to in-the-wild real-life scenarios, either as end application or for life-long learning, and using these models to generate realistic interacting avatars.
 Potential applications include Augmented/Virtual Reality, Human-Computer Interaction, Human-Robot Interaction, and robotics.
 The big goal is to develop human-centered AI that perceives humans, understands their behavior and helps them to achieve their goals.
 I have a PhD from the University of Bonn in Germany for my work with Juergen Gall on Hand-Object Interaction.
 My alma mater is Aristotle University of Thessaloniki in Greece.

 I am interested in human understanding in videos.
 Particularly, I am exploring the use of synthetic images for learning human-related representations.

-My current research focuses on representing the appearance of people in images and video sequences.
-I am particularly interested in 2D and 3D models that capture the variability in shape of articulated and deformable objects like the human body.
+My research focuses on representing the appearance of people and animals in images and video sequences.
+I am particularly interested in 2D and 3D models that capture the variability in shape of articulated and deformable objects like the human and animal body.
 Previous work focused on color image reproduction, multispectral color imaging, readability of colored text.